Is A Venting Hob The Best Option For A Kitchen Island?

 With a typical wall-mounted cooker hood, this is usually a duct that comes up from the appliance and runs along the top of the wall cabinets to an exterior wall and then through the wall to the outside.

 This allows the air sucked up from your cooking to get completely removed from inside your house, so all the grease and smells get thrown outside and away.

 Depending on what type of cooker hood/extraction unit you have and where it is located will determine if it’s possible to be vented out and if so, what the most effective route would be.

 Recirculating extraction is the alternative if for whatever reason you cannot vent out your extraction.

-Recirculating as the name suggest recirculates the air inside your kitchen.
+Recirculating as the name suggests recirculates the air inside your kitchen.
 All the grease, steam and smells that get sucked up by the extractor are drawn through carbon filters.

 These filters then do their best to remove as much of the smells and dirt particles as the air passes through them.
 Once the air passes through these carbon filters it is then released back into the room.

 In the case of a venting hob, this is usually through a small grill in your plinths (kickboards) or the back of an island.
 In the case of a more common wall cooker hood, the air is blown out of the top of the appliance itself.

 Make sure you install the carbon filters if you are going with the recirculating option, otherwise, there will be no benefit at all.